noobaa/noobaa-core/src/deploy/NVA_build/README.md

   The Building Server receives the request, clones the repo at the requested hashtag and builds the package.
 It also build the agent distribution package (which is a part of the upgrade package).
 After the package is build, it is uploaded to s3://noobaa-download/on_premise/v_<VERSION_NUMBER> and an appropriate VERSION_NUMBER release is created in GitHub.

+  Accomodating the package itself is a wrapper script, containing pre (before new code extraction) and post (after new code extraction) commands to run during the upgrade flow.